hmrc/ctc-traders-phase5-testing-guide/source/documentation/index.md

 ### Message sizes

-CTC Traders API v2.0 currently supports small messages, which are defined as messages up to 5MB in size.
-The API will soon also support large messages, which are defined as messages between 5MB and 22MB in size.
+CTC Traders API v2.0 supports both small (up to 5MB in size) and large (up to 5MB in size - this limit will later increase to 8MB) messages.

-**Note:** Because the large messages functionality of the API is not yet available, it is not currently testable in NCTS5 Trader Test.
-As soon as the functionality becomes available in Trader Test, we will advise you how to test it.
+**Note:** The 5MB limit for large messages is testable in NCTS5 Trader Test.
+We will advise you when the 8MB limit becomes testable in Trader Test.

 ### UK cutover from NCTS4 to NCTS5